 Many industrial processes vent flue gas that contains a significant amount of wasted energy that can be converted into electricity.
-Kanin contributes emission-free baseload electricity generation, thereby offsetting power produced from fossil fuels.
+Kanin contributes carbon-free baseload electricity generation, thereby offsetting power produced from fossil fuels.
 Of all the energy produced and consumed to do ‘work’, up to 58% is lost in the form of waste heat during industrial processes.
 The ability to capture wasted energy and produce Waste Heat to Power (WHP) is viable in many different industries.
 WHP is zero-emission generation powered by heat from industrial processes and equipment that would otherwise be lost to the environment.

 WHP Conversion process